 - In The Legend of Dragoon, "Oh, my dear daughter, I miss those days when you used to say, "I'll marry you, papa.""

 - In Fire Emblem: Blazing Sword, this shows up with Priscilla and her long lost brother Raymond, now known as Raven.
 The ambiguous context of their support conversation makes it unclear whether she is just observing their Childhood Marriage Promise or actually expecting Raven to deliver on it.
-Considering the franchise, it's probably the latter.

 - Comes up in both Persona 3 and 4.
 In the former, Maiko, a girl that the Main Character can Social Link with will declare her intent to marry the protagonist if he maxes her out (in the Expansion Pack her father will accuse you of pulling Wife Husbandry on purpose).
-In the latter, the protagonist's seven-year-old cousin will state how she wishes to marry him at the end of the game before he goes back to the city, with her father laughing it off but also not-so subtly stating that he's against such a union (Unless the player also managed to max his social link, in which case her father's objection is that she's too young.
+In the latter, the protagonist's seven-year-old cousin will state how she wishes to marry him at the end of the game before he goes back to the city, with her father laughing it off but also not-so subtly stating that he's against such a union (unless the player also managed to max his social link, in which case her father's objection is that she's too young.
 He has no problem with them getting married when she's an adult).

 - Hatsukoi the half translated visual novel Anzu fills out a marriage license and has her brother sign it when they're kids.
 This is the start of her route when he finds it and realizes she's treasured it for years.